jabl/cgpoly/readme.txt

 the groups with "name 2 P" etc. to remove the "*" from the names.
 Finally save and quit.

+For the angle index files, gen_poly.py generates these.
+You can also use the mk_angndx tool from gromacs.

 Mdrun input files
 =================